axibase/charts-language-service/src/resources/descriptions.md

 ## endtime

-Specifies the date and time in local or [ISO format](https://axibase.com/docs/atsd/shared/date-format.html) until which the values for the series are loaded.
+End of time interval, specified as [Date Expression](https://axibase.com/docs/charts/syntax/date-expressions.md), until which the values for the series are loaded.
 The setting can be overridden by each widget separately.
 Note that `start-time` is **inclusive** and `end-time` is **exclusive**.
 This means that `start-time = 2017-09-14 10:00:00` includes data points that occurred exactly at `10:00:00` and later whereas `end-time = 2017-09-14 11:00:00` includes data points that occurred up to `10:59:59`, excluding points that occurred at `11:00:00`.
-The setting supports [calendar](https://axibase.com/docs/atsd/shared/calendar.html) keywords.

 ## endworkingminutes